acherkashin/yandex-music-extension/README.md

 2. Ensure you have locally installed `yarn` as it is used as package manager for this project.
 3. Run `yarn install` in your terminal;
 4. Open Visual Studio Code and press `F5`.

+## Thanks

+Thanks to [MarshalX](https://github.com/MarshalX/), [his project](https://github.com/MarshalX/yandex-music-api) was used as a foundation for [yandex-music-extension](https://github.com/acherkashin/yandex-music-extension) and [yandex-music-open-api](https://github.com/acherkashin/yandex-music-open-api).